agnibhu-1902/guess-the-number/README.md

 # Guess the Number
 A command-line guessing game where the player needs to find the mystery number lying within 1 and 100.
 ### How to execute?
-> Run the main executable from the command-line.
+> Run the 'main' executable from the command-line.
 #### Windows:
 ```
 .\main.exe